LeeYuan19/app-dev/README.md

 It shows how confidence can grow from within.
 The characters are charming, flawed, and relatable.
-The story blends humor, romance, and emotion beautifully.
+The story itself has humor, romance, and emotion beautifully.

 ---